 The actual mechanics of certification of qualified candidates have been delegated by the Board to the Committee, which operates under the supervision of and in accordance with the policies of the Boards.

-The examination will be administered to candidates who have maintained certification by the ABPMR or by the ABPN, in neurology, neurology with special qualification in child neurology, or psychiatry or maintained subspecialty certification in sports medicine through any of the following ABMS Boards: the American Board of Internal Medicine (ABIM), the American Board of Family Medicine (ABFM) the American Board of Pediatrics (ABP), or the American Board of Emergency Medicine (ABEM).
+The examination will be administered to candidates who have maintained certification by the ABPMR or by the ABPN, in neurology, neurology with special qualification in child neurology, or psychiatry or maintained subspecialty certification in sports medicine through any of the following ABMS Boards: the American Board of Emergency Medicine (ABEM), the American Board of Family Medicine (ABFM), the American Board of Internal Medicine (ABIM) or the American Board of Pediatrics (ABP).
 The examination will be administered at the same time in the same testing centers.
 Participation in the certification program is voluntary.
 Certification is not required of practitioners in this field, and the certificate does not convey privilege to practice.

 In September 2016, the ABPN announced that the practice pathway period or temporary criteria for practice time required to qualify for ABPN certification in brain injury medicine has been extended from 2018 to 2022.

 2022 is the last year that the practice pathway period or temporary criteria for practice time will be accepted to qualify for ABPN certification in Brain Injury Medicine.
 Details about the 2022 exam will be available on December 1, 2021.